-The Office of the University Registrar coordinates academic scheduling and is significantly involved in facilitating the management of course and classroom scheduling across much of Washington University in St. Louis’ Danforth Campus.
+The Office of the University Registrar (OUR) coordinates academic scheduling.
+It is significantly involved in facilitating the management of courses and classroom scheduling across much of Washington University’s Danforth Campus.

 University-Managed (Pooled) Classrooms